Organ donation

-Organ donation gives the gift of life to others.
-If you join the NHS Organ Donor Register and talk to your family about your decision, you could help save or improve the lives of up to nine people.
+Organ and tissue donation gives the gift of life to others.
+If you become an organ or tissue donor after your death, you could help save or improve the lives of up to nine people.

-To help save more lives, the law around organ donation will change to an opt-out system on 1 June 2023.
+Since 1 June 2023, to help save more lives, the law around organ donation changed from opt-in to an opt-out system.

-The new law will be known as Dáithí’s Law in recognition of young Dáithí Mac Gabhann who has been on the waiting list for a heart transplant since 2018.
+The law is known as Dáithí’s Law in recognition of young Dáithí Mac Gabhann who has been on the waiting list for a heart transplant since 2018.

-Dáithí’s Law will mean, if organ donation is a possibility after you die, it will be considered that you agree to being an organ donor unless you have registered a decision not to donate, or are in an excluded group.
+Dáithí’s Law means, if organ donation is a possibility after you die, it is considered that you agree to being an organ donor unless you have registered a decision not to donate, or are in an excluded group.

 Excluded groups include: